tz2614/md5checksum/README.md

  (unique valued - 31 characters long)

 ## User Stories:
-- run python script by specifying the path of runfolder and path of the md5file as arguments
+- Run python script by specifying the path of runfolder and path of the md5file as arguments
 - Input logic tests
 - Parse the md5 checksum values and filenames to a .md5 file and cross check the md5 checksum values in the backup folder by running the following command in the shell script: